vonvoo/docs/docs/source/password manager.rst

 |logo_bitwarden| Account
 ------------

-1. Create an account using your core email address
+1. Create an account with Bitwarden using your core email address

-   - Use a Gmail, Outlook, iCloud, or Proton email account.
-Do not use another email provider (unless you are certain they have a track record of good security).
+   - Your core email address is the most important one.

 2. A *Bitwarden Master Password* is needed.